 Absolutely!
 I would love if you did some reading on the topic!
 Here are some links:

 9. Are you a member of an organization or association directly servicing newborn photographers and their educational needs?

-I am a current member with my certification as a Qualified Newborn Photographer, of Accredited Professional Newborn Photographers International (APNPI), an association dedicated to safety and excellence in newborn photography.
+I am an accredited member of Accredited Professional Newborn Photographers International (APNPI), an association dedicated to safety and excellence in newborn photography.